aws-samples/amazon-ec2-mssql-workshop/workshop/content/Lab-2-MSSQL-WIN/Compute layer.md

 - Click "Next Configure Security Groups"

-- Select **module-mysql-workshop-vpcStack-1N9ODMBJ5M930-SecurityGroup-1WJCZ85L3NS0U**
+- Select **module-mysql-workshop-vpcStack-1N9ODMBJ5M930-SecurityGroup-1WJCZ85L3NS0U** (or similar name)
+- Click "Review and Launch"
-- Click Launch Instance
+- Click "Launch"
 - You will be prompted to select a key pair for authentication. **Create new one! and download it** and click "Launch Instances"

 - Go back to EC2 console and click on Launch more like this: